-In 1962-63, a dangerous arms race started, especially between Israel In 1962-63, a dangerous arms race started, especially between Israel and Egypt, involving heavy tanks, supersonic planes, and advanced rockets and missiles.
+In 1962-63, a dangerous arms race started, especially between Israel and Egypt, involving heavy tanks, supersonic planes, and advanced rockets and missiles.
+Each side began accusing the other of seeking to rockets and missiles.
 Each side began accusing the other of seeking to acquire or build atomic weapons and warned that it would initiate a "preventive war" if its opponent appeared to be attaining a significant lead in this field.
 Israel, anxious to maintain her military superiority, called for a halt to the arms race and for a stabilization in the military status quo.
 If these could not be brought about, she insisted that she should be enabled to purchase enough weapons to offset Arab military acquisitions.
 Israel and her American supporters pressed the United States either to agree to a defense pact with Israel or to guarantee her security against any future Arab assault.
+The American government not security against any future Arab assault.
 The American government, not wishing to weaken still further its position within the Arab world, rejected Israel's request for an alliance.
-However, American and British officials announced they would not stand by and allow any state to be officials announced they would not stand by and allow any state to be invaded and destroyed by any other state in the Middle East.
-The Arabs, on the other hand, objected to any freezing of the military status quo in such a way as to force them into a permanent position of military such a way as to force them into a permanent position of military inferiority vis-à-vis Israel.
+However, American and British officials announced they would not stand by and allow any state to be invaded and destroyed by any other state in the Middle East.
+The Arabs, on the other hand, objected to any freezing of the military status quo in such a way as to force them into a permanent position of military inferiority vis-à-vis Israel.
 They contended that, because the Arab world was divided into many political entities and was much larger in size and population than Israel, Arab arms needs were considerably greater than those of Israel.
 Consequently, even equality in weapons between Israel and themselves would in fact mean inequality in actual power and security for the Arabs.
-The Arabs, therefore, sought to acquire enough military equipment to turn the balance of power in their own favor.30
+The Arabs, therefore, sought to acquire enough military equipment to turn the balance of power in their own favor.30 Both the Communist and Western states contributed to the Arab-Israeli arms race.
+The Soviet bloc was the chief supplier of weapons to security against any future Arab assault.
+The American government, not

 Both the Communist and Western states contributed to the Arab-Israeli arms race.
 The Soviet bloc was the chief supplier of weapons to some Arab countries in the Middle East, especially to the UAR, Syria, and Iraq.
 France, Canada, the United States, and, for a time, even West Germany were the principal sources of arms for Israel.
 While Russia's action was obviously based upon her desire to strengthen her position and influence within the Arab world, the Western governments stated that they were merely trying to maintain the existing balance of power.
 By 1966, the United States and Britain started to provide advanced military equipment to Saudi Arabia and Jordan, primarily to build up the prestige of their conservative and pro-Western regimes against the more "radical" governments of Syria and Egypt.
 These moves caused Israel to become further concerned about her security and Syria and Egypt to feel the need for even more arms to counterbalance those of their Arab opponents as well as those of Israel.
 So the United States found herself arming both Arabs and Israelis while, at the same time, she was still actively trying to halt the growing Middle Eastern arms race.31